Manager or Coach: What's the Difference?

 - Ensure their equipment bag contains one (1) First Aid kit and at least two (2) ice packs for every game and practice.
-If additional supplies are needed, contact the Equipment Manager.
+If additional supplies are needed, contact the Equipment Manager (equipment@kirklandNational.com).

 - Report all injuries to the Safety Officer.
-For more information, see First Aid.
+For more information, see Safety Program.

 - Follow the rules for mandatory play as prescribed by LLOR and KNLL Local Rules.

-- Ensure all players are legal and properly equipped.
+- Ensure all players are legal and properly equipped for practices and games.

 - Ensure all equipment is legal.